Lineblocs/site/app/docs/managing-numbers/manage-numbers.md

 #### Change Number Name

 Your number name is used as a label for your number.
-For example you may want to use label "Sales Number" if your number is related to sales.
+For example, you may want to make use of "Sales Number" if your number is related to sales.
 Or you may want to associate an appropriate name for your number based on its use case.

 The number name is also used throughout Lineblocs – in call flow editor and other sections.
 Keeping your number name unique helps you search for the number when needed.